Ted Agon - Author

 Taking Voltaire's observation

-and changing "
+and changing "thinking"

-to "
+to "questioning"

 makes sense.